iamdudeman/react-cross-platform-boilerplate/README.md

 $ npm run web:dev     # leave this running for bundle.js build on file update
 ```
 ## Testing
-Runs tests in Mocha using Enyzme for shallow rendering.
+Runs tests in Jest using Enyzme for shallow rendering.
 ```
 $ npm run web:test
 ```